 7. Let The Light In

-The use of skylights in this kitchen enable the optical illusion of a larger space as the light hits all the dark corners.
+The use of skylights in this kitchen enables the optical illusion of a larger space as the light hits all the dark corners.

 Plus, what's better than seeing the sky while baking homemade chocolate chip cookies?